Green Guru LLC Irrigation & Landscape Lighting

 Test & tune at night

 Green Guru LLC designs and installs custom low-voltage landscape lighting systems—then supports them with repair, upgrades, and long-term maintenance.
-This guide summarizes the planning and build standards we use in the field.
+This guide summarizes the field standards we use to keep systems consistent, serviceable, and easier to own over time.

 What "low voltage" means